wensby/aveslog/README.md

 If you wish to force a recreation of the test-containers, you can just use the -f --force-recreate flag to the test script.

+You can run the tests with coverage, which will, upon completion, copy over the html report from the container to the current worker directory and open it up.